w3f/Grants-Program/applications/DSIP.md

 1. To absorb high-quality, widely recognized algorithmic stablecoin as a pledge asset;
 2. Provide an algorithmic stablecoin module that allows users to issue algorithmic stablecoins through DSIP;

+#### Differences between DSIP and StateMint
+I just saw a message from StateMint yesterday.
+I'd like to look at the differences between DSIP and StateMint based on the current public information.
+Based on our public information, we understand that StateMint offers a low-cost, centralized way to issue digital assets.
+With the assets issued by StateMint, users need to trust that the issuing institution actually holds the relevant physical assets.
+DSIP, on the other hand, ensures the security of assets through code by issuing excess pledge.
+Users do not have to trust any centralized organization or individual.
+It also avoids the costs and potential legal risks of having to hold a physical asset.
+Of course, DSIP also hopes to be integrated with StateMint in some way in the future.
+We'll have to wait for more details from StateMint about how this will be combined.

 ## Team :busts_in_silhouette:

 ### Team members